VolumeGraphics/traits/README.md

 ```

 > [!NOTE]
 > `"..."_method` is a user-defined string literal to make the code more readable.
-You can also use the `Method<"..."> =` syntax which is a bit more consistent with the trait definition syntax.
+> You can also use the `Method<"..."> =` syntax which is a bit more consistent with the trait definition syntax.
+> However, make sure that you omit the parameter for the function type, as this is automatically derived.

 > [!IMPORTANT]
 > You must provide an implementation for all behaviors which do not already have a default implementation, but you can override a default behavior of course.